Go Take a Shower

 Humanizing Professional Learning

 In the workshops I lead, we do some intensely focused work, whether on redefining and redesigning professional learning, addressing inequities through mentoring work, developing skills as a coach, or exploring barriers to leadership.
 It’s heady and hearty.
 In most workshops, participants are offered choice time to explore resources, do some planning/designing, meet one-on-one with the facilitator, or “get diffuse.”
-I offer participants a Diffuse Thinking Activities choice board as inspiration.

 When participants come back together, those who chose diffuse time are more relaxed, sometimes energized, often more contemplative.
 One participant in my Design Lab workshop shared the following in her feedback form: